 The premiums that you will pay for this type of policy are generally tax deductible.
 If you hold your insurance within super, the super fund is able to claim a tax deduction on income protection insurance premiums which can reduce the cost of the cover.

-If you answer YES to any of the questions below, then you may need to consider death and TPD cover:
+If you answer YES to any of the questions below, then you may need to consider life, TPD or trauma insurance cover:

 - Do you have debts?
 Such as mortgage, credit cards, personal loans?